mrimadali/mrimadali/README.md

 I'm Imad, a Software Engineer working on Mobile - iOS, iPadOS, watchOS and tvOS development, love programming in Swift, SwiftUI & Objective-C. I'm basically from India 🇮🇳

+I've been writing software since 2006, professionally since 2010, and on Apple platforms since 2011.
+I love building robust, well-engineered, and beautiful applications.

 <a href="https://stackexchange.com/users/1012877"><img src="https://stackexchange.com/users/flair/1012877.png" width="208" height="58" alt="profile for Imad Ali on Stack Exchange, a network of free, community-driven Q&amp;A sites" title="profile for Imad Ali on Stack Exchange, a network of free, community-driven Q&amp;A sites"></a>

 ## My recent blog posts